HKU-BAL/Clair/README.md

 # store clair.py PATH into $CLAIR variable
 CLAIR=`which clair.py`

-# run clair like this
+# run clair like this afterwards
 python $CLAIR --help
 ```